Çiğ köfte: Meat differences

 In the beef variant, ground beef is used.
 Tendons and fat are removed before grinding the beef.
 High-quality beef is required, since it is served raw.

 Since lamb is considered a "clean meat", it is often used for çiğ köfte instead of beef.
 Both Armenians and Turks use çiğ köfte as a meze, served almost cold.
 The raw meatball, or kofta, is not kept overnight and is reserved for special occasions.
 The lamb used must be deboned and trimmed of gristle and fat before it is prepared.
 The lamb is supposed to be butchered, bought, and prepared the very same day to ensure freshness.

 With either meat, finely ground bulgur (durum and other wheat) is required.
 Other ingredients are mild onions, scallions, parsley, and usually green pepper.
-Variants of the dish may use tomato sauce, Tabasco sauce, and mint leaves.
+Variants of the dish may use mint leaves.
 When served, it may be gathered into balls, or in one piece.
-Crackers or pita bread are sometimes used to consume ıt.
+Crackers or pita bread are sometimes used to consume it.